archiewald/archiewald.github.io/_posts/react-ts.md

 ### It fits React very well

 If you ever liked Angular for having a TypeScript support you will love React even more.
-Template engine from a developer point of view is very different - in Angular you have dummy html files, in React there is JSX, turning into TSX with TypeScript.
+Template engine from a developer point of view is very different - in Angular you have dummy html-like files, in React there is JSX, turning into TSX with TypeScript.
 This means you get static type checking in your templates as well!

 ### Supported out of the box